tomtom-international/cloud-healer/README.md

      EXTERNAL | "Node 1    |                      | "Node 2"         |         | "Node 3"         |
      RESOURCE | Dependency |                      | Dependency       |         | Dependency       |
               +------------+                      +------------------+         +------------------+
-When _Node 3_ is up and running VM Self-Recycler replaces it LB and triggers _Node 2_ self-termination:
+When _Node 3_ is up and running VM Active Self-Recycler replaces it in LB and triggers _Node 2_ self-termination:

                                +---------------+
      CLIENTS ->                | Load Balancer |